 The principle of extinction, when understood and applied with empathy, respect, and a commitment to skill-building, can be a transformative tool in ABA.
 By focusing on understanding the individual needs of learners, teaching replacement skills, and maintaining emotional safety, we can support them in achieving meaningful and lasting behavior change.

-Remember, the goal of ABA is not just to reshape behaviors but to foster an environment of understanding, growth, and connection.
-Principles of ABA, when applied with care and kindness, align perfectly with this mission, paving the way for a more inclusive and empathetic approach to behavior analysis.
+Remember, the goal of ABA.
+It is not just to reshape behaviors, but to foster an environment of understanding, growth, and connection.
+Principles of ABA, when applied with care and kindness, align perfectly with this mission.
+This paves the way for a more inclusive and empathetic approach to behavior analysis.